What is an impact report?

 The report connects the nonprofit to its donors by illustrating what you achieved together.

-What are the benefits of an amazing impact report?
+What are the benefits of an impact report?

 The days of yore featured impact reports that were dry, boring PDFs filled to the brim with numbers and blocks of copy in small font that were read only by big donors.
 Maybe.
 But thanks to technology, you can have an interactive, engaging webpage that offers benefits beyond telling the cut-and-dried facts:

-Of course, both versions of the impact report – the outdated boring version and the exciting web-based upgrade – need to include the numbers.
+Of course, both versions of nonprofit impact reports – the outdated boring version and the exciting web-based upgrade – need to include the numbers.
 It is essential that you are providing factual data and financials.
 But how you present them makes a difference.

 You’ve done a lot during the year, and your donors deserve to know all that you accomplished.
 Instead of giving them a list, create a visual timeline of your events, programs or milestones.
 It breaks up the monotony while also conveying the information more clearly.

 What is this, 2012?
-No, we are still trudging our way through 2020, and while “Infographics” may not be the trendy thing in web design the way they were 8 years ago, they are still highly effective in presenting numbers to a large audience.
+No, we are almost to 2022, and while “Infographics” may not be the trendy thing in web design the way they were nearly a decade ago, they are still highly effective in presenting numbers to a large audience.

 It is important that the information in your impact report is shared in a way that connects with both your most loyal donor who knows the ins and outs of your organization and the newcomer who is learning your mission and your impact at the same time.